A-312/node-blueconfig/packages/convict-format-with-validator/README.md

 ### Coercion

-Convict will automatically coerce strings variables to their proper types when importing them.
+Blueconfig will automatically coerce strings variables to their proper types when importing them.